 Instead of lying awake at night, worrying whether or not you will have enough, you have an exact number that you know you will need.
 Once you have that number, you are okay.
 You can stop stressing, you can relax.
 The bills are taken care of.
 If things are tight, or if you wish you had some more money but there is nowhere to cut anything, then you know that your plan for the future is to make more money.

 There are a number of potential ways to keep track of your spending.

 This was the first method I had of tracking my spending.
 I took a notebook, created one page for every month, and I just started to go through my old credit card and bank account statements.
 I labeled a few broad categories (groceries, eating out, bills, and other) and started listing things in whatever category I felt.

-I soon realized I wanted a few more categories, so on the next few months I made a section for alcohol, entertainment, and gifts.
+I soon realized I wanted a few more categories, so in the next few months, I made a section for alcohol, entertainment, and gifts.
 After I had three or four months completed, I went back and totaled each category.
-That gave me a number of how much money I spent on each month in each category.
+That gave me a number of how much money I spent each month in each category.
 Finally, I totaled those numbers, which gave me a monthly expenditure report.